Vanish-Coder/simple-wordle/README.md

 ### Final Notes:
-- I will probably update this somewhat constantly (at least for a while), so any current bugs (I don't think they are any, but I could be wrong), will probably be patched soon.
+- I will probably update this somewhat constantly (at least for a while), so any current bugs (I don't think they are any, but I could be wrong), will probably be patched soon (basically I'm saying, let me know of any bugs).